Industry Role in Cancer Research Innovation: 2022 Advancing the Science of Cancer in Latinos

 Because tumors shed nucleic acids carrying cancer-specific information into the blood and other bodily fluids, GRAIL developed a proprietary methylation-based technology for cancer detection.
 Selected for development based on the results of the first sub-study of the Circulating Cell-free Genome Atlas study (CCGA), GRAIL has since refined and commercially launched this technology as an investigational, multi-cancer, early detection Test called Galleri.
 The test was launched in June of 2021, and has a 44% positive predictive value, 0.5% false positive rate, and an 89% rate of cancer signal origin predicted correctly, with more than 50 cancer types detected.

 Dr. del Aguila ended his talk by discussing the Reflection study from the Population Health Sciences program at GRAIL.
-This study is designed to distribute Galleri to 35,000 patients, with effort to achieve broad geographic, racial/ethnic, and socio-economic diversity.
+This study is designed to distribute Galleri to 35,000 patients.
 The Galleri test and the Reflection study represent a shift in approach for cancer screening: instead of screening for an individual cancer, individuals are being screened for multiple cancers.
 This shift could have a far-reaching impact on the cancer survival landscape.

-Dr. Veronica Sandoval is a Principal in the Patient Inclusion and Health Equity team in the Chief Diversity Office at Genentech.
-Genentech’s mission is to deliver scientific innovations that drive outcomes for people, patients, businesses, and communities; and the company is taking bold action to champion diversity, equity, and inclusion.
-One of Genentech’s main pillars is advancing inclusive research and health equity, meaning that by 2025, all molecule teams will include population-specific assessments and inclusive action plans.
+Dr. Veronica Sandoval is a representative with Genentech.
+Genentech’s mission is to deliver scientific innovations that drive outcomes for people, patients, businesses, and communities.
+One of Genentech’s main pillars is advancing research with participants that reflects the US population and health improvement, meaning that by 2025, all molecule teams will include population-specific assessments and action plans.

 Veronica Sandoval